 If you want a personal orchestration layer that fits a real operator life, Cosmo’s Mac mini setup is the first one I would point to.
 Not because it is universal, but because it is honest.
 It uses the Apple ecosystem where that helps, leans on WhatsApp where that lowers friction, relies on Tailscale + Termius + tmux where that preserves recoverability, and refuses the fantasy that one agent should do every job itself.

 A good openclaw tutorial should leave you with a working setup and fewer illusions.
-That is what I wanted this note to do.
+If you need an OpenClaw Mac mini setup you can recover from your phone, that is the exact standard this note is trying to meet.